IML-Spikeformer: Input-aware Multi-Level Spiking Transformer for Speech Processing: Experimental results

 Table~\ref{tab:aishell} presents a comprehensive comparison of our IML-Spikeformer against both ANN and SNN baselines on the AiShell-1 ASR task.
 Our proposed IML-Spikeformer (30.35M parameters, 6 timesteps) achieves a Character Error Rate (CER) of 5.9\% on the test set, outperforming existing SNN approaches by substantial margins.
 Notably, it reduces the test CER by 9.8\% and 6.7\% compared to the LIF-based model (15.7\% CER) and the GSU baseline~\cite{hao2024towards} (12.6\% CER), respectively.
 Furthermore, IML-Spikeformer surpasses the Spike-driven Transformer baseline, achieving a 6.0\% absolute CER reduction (from 11.9\% to 5.9\%).
 Compared with the ANN Transformer baseline results reported in the ESPnet toolkit~\cite{watanabe2018espnet}, the proposed IML-Spikeformer achieves comparable CER on the test set while delivering substantial computational efficiency benefits—remarkably, a 4.64× reduction in energy consumption.

-For the ASR results on the LibriSpeech-960 dataset, shown in Table~\ref{tab:librispeech960}, IML-Spikeformer achieves a Word Error Rate (WER) of 3.4\% on the test sets — a performance on par with ANN Transformer baselines.
+For the ASR results on the LibriSpeech-960 dataset, shown in Table~\ref{tab:librispeech960}, IML-Spikeformer achieves a Word Error Rate (WER) of 3.1\% on development set and 3.4\% on the test set — a performance on par with ANN Transformer baselines.
 Additionally, IML-Spikeformer significantly outperforms SMLPs with the LIF neuron model~\cite{bittar2022surrogate}, alongside the GSU model~\cite{hao2024audio} and spike-driven Transformer baselines, demonstrating its superiority in large-vocabulary ASR tasks.